Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 The chronological work of Julius Africanus never became authoritative due to his Daniel calculations’ perceived flaws.
 Later Church writers did not reference Tertullian’s claims.
 The work of Eusebius, which is now only known to us from the liberal usage by Jerome, became the standard.
 The following is Jerome’s account based on Eusebius’ earlier work.

 Jerome lived in Bethlehem during the fourth-century.
 He is considered a theological and historical literary giant.
 His writings combined elements of the sacred and vulgar, and also synthesized Greek, Hebrew and Latin works.

 Jerome and many of the Church fathers were not greatly concerned about historical correctness to dating accuracy of the Herods.
 Their main emphasis was to align Daniel’s prophecy within a historical framework.

-Jerome argued that period Daniel prophesied began from the rebuilding of the Temple at the 65th Olympiad or 520/519 BC, and ended at the last successive High Priest in Olympiad 186.4 (33/32 BC).
+Jerome argued that the period Daniel prophesied began from the rebuilding of the Temple at the 65th Olympiad or 520/519 BC and ended at the last successive High Priest in Olympiad 186.4 (33/32 BC).

 The rule of the high priests comes to an end, and Herodes, a foreigner, became King of the Jews for 37 years.16

 520 to 33 BC is 487 years.
 What the 487 signifies, and why the symbolic religious numbers of 490 or 483?
 The reasons are not known.